Xingyu-Gong/gmSRRF/README.md

 gmSRRF calculates reweighted sequence from gray tiff sequential images. it was written in MATLAB and provided in *.m format

 # Run gmSRRF
 gmSRRF is simply run in a MATLAB workspace.
-There are three files necessary for noamal use:
+There are three files necessary for normal use:
 >gmSRRF - v1.0.m
 >getThreshold.m
 >Reweighting.m